Mesa (computer graphics): Vulkan

 RADV is a free project for AMD and is available since version 13.
 Conformance with Khronos-Test came in version 17.3.
 Actual is Full support of Vulkan 1.0 and 1.1 since Mesa 18.1.

 Nvidia released their proprietary GeForce driver with Vulkan support at launch day and Imagination Technologies (PowerVR), Qualcomm (Adreno) and ARM (Mali) have done the same or at least announced proprietary Vulkan drivers for Android and other operating systems.
 But when and whether additional free and open-source Vulkan implementations for these GPUs will show up, remains to be seen.

 Mesa Software Driver VIRGL starts Vulkan Development in 2018 with GSOC projects for support of Virtual machines.

 Lavapipe is a CPU-based Software Vulkan driver and the brother of LLVMpipe.
 Mesa Version 21.1 supports Vulkan 1.1+.

 Google introduces Venus Vulkan Driver for virtual machines in Mesa 21.1 with full support for Vulkan 1.2+.

 Qualcomm Turnip and Broadcom v3dv are new drivers for Qualcomm Adreno and Broadcom Raspberry 4 Hardware.
 Turnip is the Vulkan brother of freedreno for OpenGL.
 V3dv supports Vulkan 1.0+ since Mesa 20.3.
 In Version 21.1 Turnip supports Vulkan 1.1+.

 Panfrost PanVK for ARM Mali is at way to Vulkan 1.1, but only 1.0 is stable available with Mesa 22.0.

+Project Dozen is connecting direct 3D 12 (d3d12) with Vulkan for Linux Emulation WSL2 in Windows 10 and 11.
+In Mesa 23.2 Vulkan 1.0 is full conformant supported and 80% of 1.1 and 1.2 (mesamatrix).